STEP 1 (INITIAL PAD SEATING)

 You will see blue marks on the discs after you stop, these will go away in a few miles.

 How to check if pads have heat cured or chemically bedded – Brake bedding in causes heat and it is strongly advised to monitor this heat using heat paint TWICE during bedding.
-What you do is, apply the heat paints on the outer edge of the rotor, run the pads for enough stops (8-10 stops ) to pass the 430C temperature ( 800 F ) which will be Fade 1, allow a few minutes for the system to cool and take a look at the heat paints to ensure they have passed the 430 C indicator, reapply new heat paints to a different cleaned area of the disc and drive again for 6-8 more hard stops which will take you past Fade 2 where temps should pass 430C (800F) again.
-Full cool down needed here of at least 20-30 minutes and if you CAN… overnight cool.
-You need to see the 430C heat paint go off TWICE to have completed Fade 2.
+What you do is, apply the heat paints on the outer edge of the rotor, run the pads for enough stops (6 – 8 stops ) to pass the 430C temperature ( 800 F ), allow a few minutes for the system to cool and take a look at the heat paints to ensure they have passed the 430 C indicator, reapply new heat paints to a different cleaned area of the disc and drive again for 6 – 8 more hard stops which will take you past STEP 2 where temps should pass 430C (800F) again.
+Full cool down needed here of at least 45 to 60 minutes and if you CAN… overnight cool.
+You need to see the 430C heat paint go off TWICE to have completed STEP 2.